zhanzhangqq/Dissertation/MethaneMeasurement/README.md

 # Methane Measurement Study

 This repository contains the code and scripts for the methane measurement study: S2Download.java and MBPD.py.
 The former Java script is for dowloading Sentinel-2 satellite imagery from Google Earth Engine.
 The latter Python script is for methane retrieval from Sentinel-2 satellite data and subsequent calculation of emission rates based on the retrieved concentration enhancements.
 The retrieval process involves multi-band-single-pass (MBSP) and multi-band-multi-pass-multi-comparison-date (MBPD) methods.
-The MBSP method is under license of GHGSAT Inc.
+The MBSP method is under license of GHGSAT Inc. More information of this study can be found in the following publication: https://doi.org/10.5194/amt-15-7155-2022.

 ## S2Download.java